-Item Required Element Description 7.
-Beginning Amount (Dollars) Example : Insured had sold and delivered 100 pounds of cucumbers to CA Processor Inc. for \$0.10 per pound and 100 pounds of (continued) apples to WA Processor Inc. for \$0.12 per pound.
-However, at the beginning of the insurance year, insured has not received full payment for either commodity.
-Insured would report \$10.00 in item 7 as the amount receivable for cucumbers and \$12.00 in item 7 as the amount receivable for apple.
-Insured would have to provide verifiable records indicating the amount of cucumbers and apples sold, the specific price per pound for each and the name and address of each processor.
-8. Ending Amount Total dollar amount receivable for each insured commodity in item 5 that (Dollars) have been sold at a specified price but which full payment has not been received at the end of the insurance year, regardless of the location of the commodity.
-Important : Verifiable records supporting the amount must be provided.
-Verifiable records must be provided for each commodity for which full payment has not been received, and must include the location of each commodity, the name and address of the buyer, and the specific price per unit of measure, such as bushels, pounds, tons, and boxes.
-Example : Insured produced and sold 1,000 bushels of corn during the insurance year.
-The corn was sold to the ABC Elevator for \$4.00 per bushel.
-However, at the end of the insurance year, insured has not received full payment for the corn.
+Item Required Element Description 8.
+Ending Amount Total dollar amount receivable for each insured commodity in item 5 that (Dollars) has been sold at a specified price but which full payment has not been received at the end of the insurance year, regardless of the location of the commodity.
+Important:Verifiable records supporting the amount must be providedfor each commodity for which full payment has not been received.
+Example: Insured produced and sold 1,000 bushels of corn during the insurance year.
+At the end of the insurance year, the insured has not received full payment for the corn.
 Insured would report \$4000.00 in item 8 as the amount receivable for corn.
-Insured would have to provide verifiable records indicating the amount of corn sold, the specific price per bushel and the name and address of the elevator.
+Insured would have to provide verifiable records for the amount of corn sold.
 The ending amount for the current insurance year becomes the beginning amount for the subsequent insurance year.
-9. Balance ( 8 - 7 ) The change in accounts receivable for each commodity in item 5.
-For / . each commodity, subtract the beginning amount (item 7) from the ending amount (item 8).
+9. Balance (8 - 7) The change in accounts receivable for each commodity in item 5.
+For each commodity, subtract the beginning amount (item 7) from the ending amount (item 8).
 The result can be positive or negative.
-10. Total Accounts Total change in accounts receivable from all insured commodities.
-Sum Receivable the result of item 9 for each commodity.
-The result can be positive or Adjustments to negative.
+10. Total Accounts Receivable Adjustments to Claim (Dollars) Total change in accounts receivable from all insured commodities.
+Sum the result of item 9 for each commodity.
+The result can be positive or negative.
 Round to the nearest whole dollar.
-Claim (Dollars)

-Accounts Receivable and Accounts Payable Report Elements Description and Example (Continued)

-ACCOUNTS PAYABLE Item Required Element Description 11.
-Commodity Name Name of insured commodity for which expenses have not been paid at the beginning of the insurance year, regardless of the location of the commodity.
-12. Name and Address of Creditor Name of Creditor for each commodity in item 11.
+11. Commodity Name Name of insured commodity for which expenses have not been paid at the beginning of the insurance year, regardless of the location of the commodity.
+12. Name and Address of Creditor Name of creditor for each commodity in item 11.
 13. Beginning Amount (Dollars) Total dollar amount payable for each insured commodity in item 11 that have unpaid expenses at the beginning of the insurance year, regardless of the location of the commodity.
+Important:Verifiable records supporting the amount must be providedfor each commodity for which there are unpaid expenses.

+Accounts Receivable and Accounts Payable Report (Continued)

-Important : Verifiable records supporting the amount must be provided.
-Verifiable records must be provided for each commodity for which there are unpaid expenses, and must include the location of each commodity, the name and address of the creditor.
-14. Ending Amount (Dollars) Total dollar amount payable for each insured commodity in item 11 that have unpaid expenses at the end of the insurance year, regardless of the location of the commodity.
-Important : Verifiable records supporting the amount must be provided.
-Verifiable records must be provided for each commodity for which there are unpaid expenses, and must include the location of each commodity, the name and address of the creditor.
-Example : The ending amount for the current insurance year becomes the beginning amount for the subsequent insurance year.
-15. Balance ( 14-13 ) The change in accounts payable for each commodity in item 11.
-For each commodity, subtract the beginning amount (item $13$ ) from the ending amount (item $14$ ).
+ACCOUNTS PAYABLE Item Required Element Description 14.
+Ending Amount Total dollar amount payable for each insured commodity in item 11 that (Dollars) have unpaid expenses at the end of the insurance year, regardless of the location of the commodity.
+Important: Verifiable records supporting the amount must be provided for each commodity for which there are unpaid expenses.
+15. Balance (14-13) The change in accounts payable for each commodity in item 11.
+For each commodity, subtract the beginning amount (item 13) from the ending amount (item 14).
 The result can be positive or negative.
-16. Total Accounts Payable Adjustments to Claim (Dollars) Total change in accounts payable from all insured commodities.
-Sum the result of item 11 for each commodity.
-The result can be positive or negative.
+16. Total Accounts Total change in accounts payable from all insured commodities.
+Sum Payable the result of item 11 for each commodity.
+The result can be positive or Adjustments to negative.
 Round to the nearest whole dollar.
-This entry will be transferred to item 13 on the Allowable Expense Report. ollowing required ent ble Report example b ries are not illustrated on the Accounts Receivable and Accounts elow.
-17. Applicant/Insured Signature and Date Applicant/Insured signature and date.
-18. AIP Representative Signature and Date AIP representative signature and date. ~ .
+This entry will be Claim (Dollars) transferred to item 13 on the Allowable Expenses Worksheet at claim time.
+The f ollowing required ent ries are not illustrated on the Accounts Receivable and Accounts Payał Payable Report example below.
+17. Applicant/Insured Applicant/Insured signature and date.
+Signature and Date 18.
+AIP Representative AIP representative signature and date.
+Signature and Date